wp-plugins/wysija-newsletters/readme.txt

 [Wysija Premium](http://www.wysija.com/wordpress-newsletter-plugin-premium/) offers these nifty extra features:

 * Unlimited number of subscribers
-* Stats for individual subscribers
+* Stats for individual subscribers (opened, clicked)
+* Total clicks for each link in your newsletter
+* Access to Premium themes
 * Automated bounce handling.
-Keeps your list clean
+Keeps your list clean, avoid being labeled a spammer
 * We trigger your email queue, like a real cron job
+* Don't reinstall.
+Simply activate!
 * Priority support

-= Future release =
+= Upcoming major release =

-* Auto newsletters, like Feedburner email alerts
+* Subscription to post notifications, like Feedburner email alerts
+* Schedule sending of newsletter in future
+* Autoresponder, i.e. "Send email in 3 days after X event"
+* Add galleries to your newsletter

+= Future releases =

 * Possibility to add marketing tracking codes (Premium feature)
-* Add social bookmark icons to your newsletter
+* Support for custom post types
+* Display a list of newsletters sent in a page of your site (shortcode)

+= Translations in your language =

+* Your language: get a Premium license in exchange for your hard work
+* Czech (děkuji Ondra)
+* Dutch (dank je wel John)
+* French (our bird did it)
+* German (danke Wolfgang & others)
+* Greek - 75% complete (Ευχαριστώ Giorgio)
+* Italian - 75% complete (grazie Nick)
-* Add galleries to your newsletter
+* Polish (thx to Marcin)
+* Portuguese - partial (obrigado Alvaro)
+* Romanian (multumesc Silviu)
+* Spanish (gracias Fernando)

 == Installation ==

 There's 3 ways to install this plugin:

-Note: premium users don't need to reinstall anything
+Note: premium users don't need to reinstall anything.
+It's the same plugin.

 = 1.
 The super easy way =
 1. In your Admin, go to menu Plugins > Add
-1. Search for Wysija
+1. Search for `Wysija`
 1. Click to install
 1. Activate the plugin
 1. A new menu `Wysija` will appear in your Admin